 “They will not teach again, each man his neighbor and each man his brother, saying, ‘Know the LORD,’ for they will all know Me, from the least of them to the greatest of them,” declares the LORD, “for I will forgive their iniquity, and their sin I will remember no more.” ~ Jeremiah 21:33-34

 This verse is also quoted in Hebrews 8 where it is declared that this new covenant is now in effect.
 In the new covenant, people will know God in their hearts directly, not relying on a pastor or other teacher to teach them.
-And frankly, in a church with tens of thousands of denominations, all claiming to be able to tell you what God says, there’s not a lot of room for finding what God has planted on your heart.
+How the ever-loving-flibertygibbit are people supposed hear what God has put on their hears in a church with tens of thousands of denominations, all claiming to be the authority on what God wants to tell us?
+There’s not a lot of room in the middle of all that teaching and religion and condemnation for finding what God has planted on your own, personal, handcrafted-by-God heart.
 Sometimes the only way to find that is to walk away from the voices saying, “know the Lord”.

 I have no doubt that some people are dropping spirituality entirely when they walk away from the church.
 But if you listen to people, you will learn that as a rule, people who have left the church still say they have a relationship with the Divine, although they aren’t always sure what the Divine is exactly.
 They are finding that their hearts are a much better guide than they knew.
 And more often than not, they prioritize love of self and others over any other concern, just as Jesus taught.

-The reason people who have left church just aren’t open to all the arguments about why they need to come back is because they have discovered truth and freedom away from the church that they never found in church.
-And until the church can make room for people to learn what God has planted in their hearts and minds for themselves, there’s nothing the church has to offer that they can’t find in many other places.
+The reason people who have left church just aren’t open to all the arguments about why they need to come back is because they discovered truth and freedom away from the church.
+The truth and freedom that Christians are promised and which many of us found in church.
+Until the church can make room for people to learn what God has planted in their hearts and minds for themselves without trying to control people, there’s nothing the church has to offer that they can’t find in many other places.

 I know it sounds like I’m ripping on the church and I don’t mean to.
 I get that church can be very good and that the good going on in a lot of churches goes unrecognized.
 But it’s such a pot shot to find a church that isn’t controlling or unwelcoming or destructively dysfunctional.
 A lot of people are just too tired and busy to continually shift through haystacks looking for needles.